 Anafi Beach Agios Nikolaos in summer

-If you are wondering when is the Best Time to Go to Greece and to Anafi island, I would say all year round is great to visit.
-The most popular months are during the summer as the beaches are wonderfully clear with sand, ideal for children.
-However, in August it will be windy – as it is in the whole of the Cyclades.
-For the very adventurous, or travelers who love remote and quiet places, Anafi will be open and working all year round, even in the winter.
+If you are wondering when is the Best Time to Go to Greece the most popular and lively months are during the summer.
+However, in August it will be windy – as everywhere in the Cyclades.
+For adventurous travelers who love remote and quiet places, Anafi will be open and working all year round, even in the winter.

 The Monastery of Zoodochou Pigi, in Anafi